icharalamp/website-hugo/content/home/about.md

 +++

-# Understanding Linkages Between Water Resources and Food Production
+## Understanding Linkages Between Human Behavior and Water Resources

-Globally, irrigated agriculture accounts for ~70% of human freshwater use.
-Irrigation greatly enhances crop yields and price stability, but overexploitation of water resources has depleted groundwater aquifers and reduced river flows.
-Moreover, incentives to expand irrigation continue to grow due to climate change, agricultural intensification, and increased food demand.
-Effectively managing limited water resources to meet future irrigation needs is a major challenge.

-My research integrates the biophysical, socioeconomic, and political components of irrigated agricultural systems to inform sustainable water management.
-I use satellite remote sensing along with diverse datasets to drive landscape hydrology and crop models.
-These systems models are then used to understand irrigation behavior and associated impacts on water resources.
+My research integrates the biophysical, socioeconomic, and political components of human water use to inform sustainable water management.
+I use satellite remote sensing and economic data to drive physical models of human-water systems, including agricultural and urban water uses.
+These systems models are then used to understand human water use, governance, and the associated impacts on water resources.